MicrosoftDocs/win32-pr.de-de/desktop-src/shell/didiskquotauser-quotalimit.md

 ## <a name="property-value"></a>Eigenschaftswert

-Ein **Ganzzahlwert,** der das aktuelle Kontingentlimit des Benutzers in Bytes angibt oder empfängt.
+Ein **Ganzzahlwert,** der die aktuelle Kontingentgrenze des Benutzers in Bytes angibt oder empfängt.

 ## <a name="requirements"></a>Anforderungen